germanDV/germanDV.github.io/entries/published/basic-auth-and-the-browser-login-form.md

 }
 ```

 Everything should still be working the same way.
 One final thing I'd like to address is the fact that our `validCredentials` function is not the safest, it's vulnerable to timing attacks.
-When we compare `candidatePassword != password`, the more correct characters we have, the longer it will take the function to return, which means an attacker could eventually discover the password, one character at a time, by meassuring the response time (the same goes for the username of course, for any string comparison).
+When we compare `candidatePassword != password`, the more correct characters we have, the longer it will take the function to return, which means an attacker could eventually discover the password, one character at a time, by meassuring the response time.

 To prevent this, Go provides us with `subtle.ConstantTimeCompare`.
 One caveat, the comparison will be in constant time as long as both inputs are of the same length, so, as an extra security meassure, we will hash the inputs before comparison.
 It doesn't really matter how we hash them, the important part here is not the hashing algorithm, but the fact that we produce same-length inputs.